godatadriven/godatadriven-blog/content/kendalltau.md

 ```
 These results look right: every move to scramble the list even more results in a lower correlation.
 Replacing the first
 element has more impact than replacing the last, and inverting the list results in a far greater correlation than
 replacing all elements.
-The only problem now is the scale: we expect the correlation to scale in the range $[-1, +1]$, but
+The only problem left is the scale: we expect the correlation to scale in the range $[-1, +1]$, but
 in this case the minimum value lies around $-0.71$.
 This minimum value depends on the length of the lists we compare.

 #### Scaling the result